mulle-sde/mulle-env/README.md

 ## What mulle-env does in a nutshell

-mulle-env uses `env` to restrict the environment of the subshell to a minimal set of values.
+mulle-env uses `env -i` to restrict the environment of the subshell to a minimal set of values.
 The PATH is modified, so that only a definable subset of tools is available.

-As an example here is my environment when running normally:
+As an example here is my environment when running in a macos Terminal.app
+session:

 ```
 Apple_PubSub_Socket_Render=/private/tmp/com.apple.launchd.yxJqn34O3N/Render